 Currently in development are books covering the following topics:

 - The Transition Project.
-This is the research project that I have been running with PhD candidates in the field of nanomaterials science to investigate the strategies of businesses in Australia that are likely landing places for PhD graduates.
-Students learn about the companies from the CEO or other C-level executives and as a result are able to adapt their thinking and the actions to meet the requirements of Australian and international businesses.
-This project aims to engender a changing research culture in Australia that leads to improved research outcomes for Australia and for Australian businesses.
+This is now out.
+The research project that Chris Gilbey runs with PhD candidates in the field of nanomaterials science to investigate the strategies of businesses in Australia that are likely landing places for PhD graduates.
+This research project aims to engender a changing research culture in Australia that leads to improved research outcomes for Australia and for Australian businesses.

 If you are interested in any of the topics noted above please contact Chris Gilbey.